I Love Linear B!

 When I get to the word “ranger”, I can either add another syllable for the “re” sound at the end, or I can leave off that final sound like I did here.
 I also could have used the “je” syllable, but it just so happens that the “ja” syllable I picked instead, is the feminine ending for words – and it looks like a vertical loom!
 If you read these syllables aloud, you would realize they aren’t perfect English words, but eventually you might figure out which English words they stand for.

 And that is apparently what the Mycenaeans did with the existing Minoan language when they took over Crete.
 They saw a writing system, realized its benefits, and changed it to meet the needs of their own language.

 So next time I will be able to get to the actual information we have about textile production in Mycenaean times.
 It is pretty amazing – thousands of sheep!
 Quotas!
 Cloth that supposedly weighed 60 pounds for one unit!
 Specialized words for spinners, weavers, decorators, and fullers!
 Until then I will leave you with the known symbols for six different kinds of cloth.

-When I look at the one fourth from the right, I see a cloth that is woven all the way across on top, then woven with two shuttles to make a split down the middle, like a modern poncho type of garment.
-So that makes me think that the one second from the right, could be a doublewoven tube, with a slit in the middle, and top and bottom woven all the way around.
+When I look at the one fourth from the left, I see a cloth that is woven all the way across on top, then woven with two shuttles to make a split down the middle, like a modern poncho type of garment.
+So that makes me think that the one second from the left, could be a doublewoven tube, with a slit in the middle, and top and bottom woven all the way around.
 The others have me stumped though!

 Some of them have been figured out, but some haven’t.
 If you are a weaver, what are your ideas?